Vocal Arts Institute

 Eugene Rogers

-Director of Choral Activities, Associate Professor of Conducting, Choral
+Director of University Choirs and Associate Professor of Choral Conducting, Institute Faculty Director

 A two-time Michigan Emmy Award winner, a 2017 Sphinx Medal of Excellence recipient, and a 2015 GRAMMY® Award nominee, Eugene Rogers is recognized as a leading conductor and pedagogue throughout the United States and abroad.
 Dr. Rogers is the founding director of EXIGENCE.
 Recently, he was named as the fifth Artistic Director of the two-time GRAMMY® Award-Winning Ensemble, The Washington Chorus (Washington, D.C.).
 At the University, Rogers leads the graduate choral conducting program, conducts the chamber choir, and administers the program of over eight choral ensembles.
 His choirs have toured throughout China, South Africa, the United States, and have appeared at national and regional conferences.
 In 2016, Rogers’ passion for issues of social justice and music was featured in the award-winning documentary Love, Life and Loss which highlights Joel Thompson’s powerful Seven Last Words of the Unarmed, and in 2013, he co-managed the production of the joint CD Ye Shall Have a Song with the Michigan, Yale, and Harvard Glee Clubs, a collaboration celebrating America’s three oldest collegiate choirs.